 Are Fazer products Halal or Kosher certified?

-Are Fazer products Halal or Kosher certified?
+Our products are not Halal or Kosher certified.
 The gelatine we use comes either from pork or beef and is always included in the list of ingredients.
 All flavourings and emulsifiers we use are plant-based.
 Alcohol is used as a carrier substance in many of our flavourings, but oils are also used for that purpose.